 Power and Dietrich advocate for species exculsion studies to determine the top-down pressure of upper level consumers on lower members of the stream community (2002), but experimentally enhancing a particular basal resource can also reveal energy pathways and which community members are poised to take advantage of specific energy subsidies.

-In resiliency theory, the ability of a community to resist change is dependent on both the magnitude of disturbance and the degree of interspecific competition.
+Are gaps disturbances?
+They change the environment, but as either an enhancement or a disturabance these impacts are small and the community can absorb them indiviatien ecological reislisence to these minor changes.
+This is to be expected givne the dynamism of streams and the forests around them bvIn resiliency theory, the ability of a community to resist change is dependent on both the magnitude of disturbance and the degree of interspecific competition.

 References